startupradar/transformers/README.md

 - `LinkTransformer`: Create columns for all the domains a given domain links to
 - `BacklinkTransformer`: Create columns for all the domains that link to the given domain
 - `DomainTextTransformer`: Create a text column with the homepage text of the given domain
+- `BacklinkTypeCounter`: Counts the types of pages that link to a specific domain

 ### startupradar.transformers.basic
 Transformers in this module work with DataFrames and provide useful feature generation on domains.